-Break off the long nozzle and place the femoral pressurizer over the remaining short nozzle.
-Place the disposable femoral pressurizer into the mouth of the canal.
+Break off the long nozzle and place the femoral pressurizer over the short nozzle.
+Apply the disposable femoral pressurizer into the mouth of the canal.
 This will occlude the canal and compress the cement.
-Maintain firm pressure until the cement is in a doughy state and can withstand displacement.
-This process will allow for proper cement interdigitation into trabecular bone.
+Maintain firm pressure until the cement is in a doughy state and can withstand displacement and will allow for proper cement interdigitation into trabecular bone.
 Withdraw the femoral pressurizer and remove any extruded cement around the periphery of the canal.